🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 8.9 -- 15 Lithuania has strong legal protections for free speech and a vibrant independent media, though some restrictions on hate speech exist.
+πŸ—£οΈ Freedom of Speech + 8.9 -- 15 Lithuania has strong legal protections for free speech and press freedom, with a vibrant civil society and low censorship risk.

-πŸ›οΈ Political Stability + 8.4 -- 20 Lithuania is a stable democracy with a functioning rule of law, though regional security concerns due to proximity to Russia slightly temper the score.
+πŸ›οΈ Political Stability + 8.4 -- 20 Lithuania is a stable EU and NATO member with a functioning democracy, though regional tensions with Belarus are a minor concern.

-🏦 Ease of Opening Bank Account + 5.9 -- 15 Residents can open accounts with relative ease using a digital ID, but non-residents face more hurdles and may need a local address.
+🏦 Ease of Opening Bank Account + 5.9 -- 15 Non-residents can open accounts online with some banks, but many require in-person visits and extensive documentation, making it moderately easy.

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 5.7 -- 35 Lithuania offers a dedicated Digital Nomad Visa (temporary residence permit) for remote workers, with clear requirements and a streamlined process.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 5.7 -- 35 Lithuania offers a dedicated digital nomad visa (temporary residence permit for remote work) with clear criteria, though approval can take several weeks.

 🌍 DIGITAL NOMAD COMMUNITY